TheJelmega/prog-lang/design/README.md

 For more info about the payloads, see the [Struct item](#75-structs-).

 > _Note_: Enum fields may not have their own visibility defined.

+Like a struct, the fields of each variant can also be declared to be mutable or not, this can be done at 3 levels:
+- For the entire enum by placing `mut` infront of the `enum` keyword.
+- For an entire variant, by defining that variant as `mut`
+- On a field per field basis

 #### Discriminant